dictu-lang/Dictu/docs/docs/path.md

 ### Path.realpath(string)

-Returns the canonicalized absolute pathname or nil on error and set Path.errno accordingly.
+Returns the canonicalized absolute pathname or nil on error and sets Path.errno accordingly.

 **Note:** This is not available on windows systems.